loic-marigny/loic-marigny/README.md

 ## Hi there 👋

+I'm currently learning how to use GitHub.
+I code in Python and I'm trying to get better in web development !
+You can reach me on LinkedIn : Loïc Marigny.

 <!--
 **loic-marigny/loic-marigny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.